Everything You Need to Know About SEO Forecasting

 - Explain that your forecast is based on the current roadmap.
 For example, unexpected changes in PPC strategy will have an impact on organic.

-Additionally, huge market changes that have global impact such as economic crashes or a pandemic can direct your forecast more towards inaccuracy.
+Additionally, huge market changes that have a global impacts such as economic crashes or a pandemic can direct your forecast more towards inaccuracy.
 Hence, it is always wise to be mindful of these unpredictable changes and predictable factors of risk as well.

 Every stride you take in your business has got something new for you to learn.
 The most exciting part of SEO is you get to uncover problems and fix them with a proactive approach.
 It’s simple: if you’re right, you need to ask yourself what got you to the right path; if you’re wrong, you again need to analyze where you went wrong and pivot.